- Nov 07, 2016

 - They’re created on a regular basis.

 We recommend keeping a local backup copy (on your computer or an external drive), and another in the cloud.
 This may seem redundant, but it adds an extra layer of security in case one of your backups gets deleted.
-If you’re not a fan of local storage, consider using two cloud storage services just to be on the safe side.
+If you’re not a fan of local storage, consider using two cloud services just to be on the safe side.

 If you only backup your site once every year, you might as well not do it in the first place.
 Your backup schedule will need to reflect the frequency with which you update your website.
 If you’re always publishing new content and getting lots of comments, you should consider weekly or even daily backups.
 If you don’t update things that frequently, you might get away with bi-weekly or monthly backups.